beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

   #### Description

-  This policy configures whether Microsoft Edge will offer Kyber, a post-quantum key agreement algorithm, in TLS.
+  This policy configures whether Microsoft Edge will offer a post-quantum key agreement algorithm in TLS.
 This lets supporting servers protect user traffic from being decrypted by quantum computers.

-If you enable this policy, Microsoft Edge will offer Kyber in TLS connections.
-TLS connections will be protected with Kyber key agreement when communicating with compatible servers that select Kyber during the TLS handshake.
+If you enable this policy, Microsoft Edge will offer a post-quantum key agreement in TLS connections.
+TLS connections will be protected from quantum computers when communicating with compatible servers.

-If this disable this policy, Microsoft Edge will not offer Kyber in TLS connections.
+If you disable this policy, Microsoft Edge will not offer a post-quantum key agreement in TLS connections.
 User traffic will be unprotected from decryption by quantum computers.

-If you don't configure this policy, Microsoft Edge will follow the default rollout process for offering Kyber.
+If you don't configure this policy, Microsoft Edge will follow the default rollout process for offering a post-quantum key agreement.

-Offering Kyber is backwards-compatible.
+Offering a post-quantum key agreement is backwards-compatible.
 Existing TLS servers and networking middleware are expected to ignore the new option and continue selecting previous options.

 However, devices that don't implement TLS correctly may malfunction when offered the new option.
 For example, they might disconnect in response to unrecognized options or the resulting larger messages.
 These devices are not post-quantum-ready and will interfere with an enterprise's post-quantum transition.
 If this issue is encountered, administrators should contact the vendor for a fix.